SAKE: Towards Editing Auditory Attribute Knowledge of Large Audio-Language Models: Related Work

-Knowledge editing~\citep{zhu2024causal} refers to techniques designed to efficiently update or modify the knowledge stored in models.
-The goal is to adjust model knowledge in a lightweight manner while avoiding catastrophic forgetting that may arise from retraining directly on the target knowledge.
-Existing methods~\citep{mend, efk, ike, rome} adopt various strategies: using a hypernetwork to predict parameter updates for incorporating new knowledge~\citep{efk, mend}, identifying and adjusting neurons associated with specific knowledge~\citep{rome}, or leveraging in-context learning (ICL) to enable models to acquire updated knowledge~\citep{ike}.
-More recent works have extended the line of work from~\citet{rome} to mass editing~\citep{MEMIT} and unstructured scenarios~\citep{unke,anyedit,muke}.
-Beyond correcting factual knowledge, these techniques have also been applied to tasks such as bias mitigation~\citep{chen2024large}, detoxification~\citep{wang-etal-2024-detoxifying}, personalization~\citep{lu2025mobiedit}, and unlearning~\citep{editing_as_unlearning}.
+Knowledge editing~\citep{zhu2024causal} aims to efficiently modify the models' knowledge while avoiding catastrophic forgetting that may arise from retraining directly on the target knowledge.
+Existing methods~\citep{mend, efk, ike, rome} adopt various strategies: using a hypernetwork to predict parameter updates for incorporating new knowledge~\citep{efk, mend}, identifying and adjusting neurons associated with specific knowledge~\citep{rome, MEMIT, anyedit}, or leveraging in-context learning (ICL) to enforce updated knowledge~\citep{ike}.
+Beyond correcting factual knowledge, these techniques have also been applied to bias mitigation~\citep{chen2024large}, detoxification~\citep{wang-etal-2024-detoxifying}, personalization~\citep{lu2025mobiedit}, unlearning~\citep{editing_as_unlearning}, etc.

-More recently, researchers have begun to investigate knowledge editing in large vision-language models (LVLMs)\citep{llava, li2023blip}.
-For example, \citet{mmedit} introduced the MMEdit benchmark to explore editing visual knowledge, while subsequent works such as VLKEB~\citep{vlkeb} and MC-MKE~\citep{mcmke} expanded the evaluation scope to provide a more comprehensive understanding of editing in visual modalities.
-However, no prior work has examined editing auditory attribute knowledge in LALMs, which involves abstract perceptual concepts rather than concrete facts, distinguishing our study from existing research.
+More recently, researchers have begun to investigate factual knowledge editing in large vision-language models (LVLMs)~\citep{llava, li2023blip}.
+For example, \citet{mmedit} introduced the MMEdit benchmark to explore editing visual factual knowledge, while subsequent works like VLKEB~\citep{vlkeb} and MC-MKE~\citep{mcmke} expanded the evaluation scope to provide a more comprehensive understanding of editing in visual modalities.
+However, no prior work has examined editing auditory attribute knowledge in LALMs, which involves abstract perceptual and auditory concepts rather than concrete facts, distinguishing SAKE from existing research.